All about Double Vision (Diplopia) »

 The working principle is the same as that of the selective partial patch.
 It creates monocular central scotoma suppressing the diplopia with minimal effect on the periphery.
 This simple, non-invasive method is an effective new tool in the management of double vision.

-Patients often complain of double vision while wearing new anisometropic correction glasses due to differential prismatic effects of the two lenses when looking off-center as in reading.
+Patients often complain of diplopia while wearing new anisometropic correction glasses due to differential prismatic effects of the two lenses when looking off-center as in reading.

 Differential vertical prism affects more than the horizontal.
 So, in order to improve reading, the vertical prism can be incorporated in the lower portion of the lens to eliminate diplopia while reading.